LaunchPlatform/beanhub-import/README.md

 #### Import Match Rule Definition

-The raw transactions extracted by the beanhub extractor come with many attributes.
+The raw transactions extracted by the extractor come with many attributes.
 Here we list only a few from it:

 - `extractor`: Name of the extractor
 - `file`: The CSV file path